ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

-   This declaration takes all entities (or those entities named in the ``import_spec``) in scope with a *conid*\ ``.`` and brings them into scope into the local context unqualified.
+   This declaration takes all entities (or those entities named in the ``import_spec``) in scope with a *conid*\ ``.`` and brings them into scope into the local context without that qualification.
+(They may be more deeply qualified, if *conid* exports local modules.)

    The declaration is allowed in ``let`` and ``where`` clauses.